null

 If you're conscious of the environment, consider choosing cloth over paper napkins.

 Paper napkins are made from wood pulp.
 Aside from the fact trees have to be cut down, converting wood pulp into paper consumes a lot of water and releases greenhouse gases into the environment.
-The worst part is, paper napkins are not reusable, so imagine how many trees must go down so you'll have enough paper napkins whenever your friends are coming over for dinner.
-Not to mention the waste.
+The worst part is, paper napkins are not reusable, so imagine how many trees must go down so you'll have enough paper napkins whenever your friends come over for dinner.
+Not to mention the waste generated.

 This can do a number on your carbon footprint..

-While not all cloth napkins are environmentally friendly, linen and cotton are sustainable choices.
+While not all cloth napkins are environmentally friendly, linen and cotton are some of the most sustainable choices.

 Can be Reused Multiple Times